biocatiit/musclex/docs/AppSuite/QuadrantFolding/Quadrant-Folding--How-it-works.md

 ## Prerequisites

-Before the pipeline runs, two things are resolved:
+Before the pipeline runs, the input image and processing geometry are resolved:

 **Empty cell subtraction and masking** — if configured, the blank image is subtracted and invalid pixels are marked with a sentinel value of −1 by `ImageData`.
 This happens before any QF-specific processing.
 See [Common Settings — Empty Cell Image and Mask](../Common-Settings.md#empty-cell-image-and-mask).

 **Diffraction center and rotation angle** — resolved from user input, calibration, cached settings, or automatic detection, and always resolved even on a cached reload.
 See [Center and rotation](#center-and-rotation) below.

+**Calibration geometry** — optional intensity corrections use the sample-to-detector distance and detector pixel size from Calibration Settings.
+QF converts this geometry to SDD in pixels.
+If it cannot resolve a positive value, the requested corrections are skipped and the uncorrected image continues through the pipeline.

 **Caching** — if the image has already been processed with the same settings, the program reloads the saved result from disk instead of reprocessing.
-To force reprocessing, delete the `qf_cache` folder in the output directory before opening the image, or click **Process Current Folder** which reprocesses all images with the current settings.
+Center, rotation, calibration geometry, and intensity-correction choices participate in cache handling, so changing them invalidates dependent results.
+To force reprocessing, delete the `qf_cache` folder in the output directory before opening the image, or use the folder/batch processing control.

 ## Center and rotation